mcpringlez/proposals/Stage 1 - Received/04-02-2022 -  quno_steve - FreeRoam.md

 ### Cost?

 This will incur NO COST to the DAO; however, strong community engagement & understanding will help to accelerate the execution of our strategy, and thus will help accelerate the DAO's passive income.
-See [Strategy and Execution](#Strategy and Execution)below.
+See [Strategy](#Strategy-and-Execution) below.

 ### When?